Custom Facial Implants

 3D COMPUTER DESIGNED CUSTOM FACIAL IMPLANTS

 Computer imaging and design programs are now available to precisely shape the design of a facial implant based on a patient’s 3D CT scan.
 Whether the implant can be successfully placed through different facial incisions is an important element in its design.
-Indianapolis plastic surgeon, Dr. Eppley, has a long history in research and patient experience with many different biomaterials and craniofacial implant designs.
+Dr. Barry Eppley has a long history in research and patient experience with many different biomaterials and craniofacial implant designs.
 This experience combined with the precision of computer modeling makes for ideal custom facial implant designs.

 Dr. Eppley’s custom facial implants are created from either 3D computer images or life-size models that will precisely correct the facial contour deformity or provide the desired aesthetic augmentation shape and volume.
 The custom design of the back surface of the implant provides a precision-fit that interlocks with the underlying bone to provide both stability as well as a smooth implant to bone transition.
 Since all of the work to create the facial implant is done before surgery, this reduces the overall surgery time for performing the procedure.
 With screw fixation of the implant to the bone and a precision fit, optimal facial shaping and long-term security (prevention of displacement or migration) is assured.

-To learn more, please peruse the other pages in this section and visit the custom facial implant results page to view before and after photos.
+To see more, please visit the custom facial implant results page to view before and after photos.

 Custom Facial Implants – Before Surgery

-Dr. Eppley, a leading Indianapolis custom facial implants provider, initially examines the facial problem either during an actual office visit or by reviewing pictures sent to him.
+Dr. Eppley initially examines the facial problem either during an actual office visit or by reviewing pictures sent to him.
 The custom facial implant fabrication process begins with the patient getting a 3-D CT scan of the involved facial area at a facility that is geographically convenient to them.
 The scan is then sent to a manufacturer from which either the design of the implant is done using computer software or an anatomic model is fabricated in either clear plastic or an opaque composite.

 Custom Facial Implants – About the Operation